-1) To help us get a neat ish edge, I drew on a line of where to papier mache – note the little bump at the front for the face!
+1) To help us get a neat ish edge on our Easter Baskets, I drew on a line of where to papier mache – note the little bump at the front for the face!
 The pen DID come off onto the finished basket, which we the trimmed off.
 So do bear that in mind when drawing it on.

 2) We decided to use paint brushes for this session, as my kids have decided they don’t like the feel or papier mache paste.
 So I guess… we are doing “decoupage” but with papier mache!
 Same principle – use your brush to apply the glue, add a layer of tissue and then add more glue on top – soaking the tissue through.
 Pip Squeak (3yrs), helped me make a white baskets for a hen and a pink basket for a bunny.
 Red Ted (5yrs) then got interested and did a blue bunny… I would have loved to “only” do the hens, as those are the ones that (!) really liked, but the this was about what the kids wanted to do!!